ainafahy/Soundscribe/README.md

 # Soundscribe

-A visual soundwave tool — turn text and images into waveform art, right in your browser.
+A visual soundwave tool, turn text and images into waveform art, right in your browser.

 Live at: https://soundscribe.ainafahy.com